 EVERYONE IS WELCOME!

-Combining classical dressage with natural horsemanship, Katja offers her her expertise to a wide range of riders and horses from all types of backgrounds.
-From 3-day-eventers wanting to improve their Dressage skills to seasoned riders who would like to know more about the ‘art and anatomy’ of dressage, adult riders getting back into the saddle and those who are not acquainted with dressage at all yet, young horses, older horses, horses/riders with ‘issues’--everyone is welcome.
+Combining classical Dressage with natural horsemanship, Katja offers her expertise to riders and horses of all types of backgrounds.
+From 3-day-eventers wanting to improve their Dressage skills to seasoned riders who would like to know more about the ‘art and anatomy’ of Dressage, adult riders getting back into the saddle and those who are not acquainted with dressage at all yet, young horses, older horses, horses/riders with ‘issues’ — everyone is welcome.

 TRAINING & LESSONS

 Training programs, specifically set up for the individual rider's and horse's needs, include ground manners, long-lining, free-schooling, lessons along classical dressage principles, physical strength training for correct muscle building, gently reshaping undesirable behavioral patterns, mental and physical rehab, trauma treatments, handling untouchable horses (mustangs / wild horses), as well as guiding owners towards a continuously happy and successful relationship with their horses.